 Because the Practicum is a for-credit work experience, it must meet specific requirements.
 It is open to students in good standing with 12 or more credits towards their degree, and earns 2 credits.
 Practicum students work for 100 hours in an organization under the guidance of a designated Site Supervisor, who has professional qualifications in the area of the Practicum activities, usually for the duration of one semester.
 At the end of the Practicum, the Site Supervisor prepares a written performance review evaluating the student's work.
 A faculty member (Practicum Faculty Advisor) oversees the Practicum and assigns the final student grade.

-K-12 Library Information Specialist students: School Practicum, IS 591M, is required for students in the K-12 LIS Licensure program and highly recommended for students earning the LIS Endorsement on their Illinois Professional Educator License.
-Students interested in school librarianship will work with the K-12 Program Coordinator for school Practica placements.
-For more information, please see the K-12 Library Information Specialist Licensure page.
+School Librarian Licensure students: School Practicum, IS 591M, is required for students in the School Librarian Licensure program and highly recommended for students earning the LIS Endorsement on their Illinois Professional Educator License.
+Students interested in school librarianship will work with the School Library Licensure Program Coordinator for practica placements.
+For more information, please visit the School Librarian Licensure page.

 The Practicum is a professional field experience program designed to provide the student with the opportunity to work in a professional environment under the supervision of an experienced librarian or information professional with the guidance of a faculty member.
 This opportunity allows students to integrate the theory and knowledge of course content with the application of principles and practices in a work environment, including these specific objectives: